Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox hit the field on Tuesday at Fenway Park against Dane Dunning, who is projected to start for the Texas Rangers.
-First pitch will be at 1:35 PM ET.
+Brayan Bello and the Boston Red Sox will take the field against the Texas Rangers and starting pitcher Jon Gray on Wednesday at Fenway Park.

-The Rangers are the favorite in this one, at -115, while the underdog Red Sox have -105 odds to play spoiler.
-The total for the game is set at 9.5 runs.
+The Red Sox are the favorite in this one, at -110, while the underdog Rangers have -110 odds to upset.
+The over/under for the contest is listed at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.